Usability and Stability Enhancements in CloudBees Jenkins Platform 188.8.131.52

 CloudBees Jenkins Platform Improvements

-This release features many reliability improvements for the CloudBees Jenkins Platform, including many stability improvements to CloudBees Jenkins Operations Center connections to client masters.
+This release features many reliability improvements for the CloudBees Jenkins Platform, including many stability improvements to CloudBees Jenkins Operations Center connections to client controllers.

 Improvements & Fixes